Lemon Sour Cream Cookies

 Instructions

-• Cream the butter and sugar.
+• Cream butter and sugar.
 In a separate large bowl, use an electric mixer on medium-high speed to beat the softened butter, sugar, and eggs until the mixture is light and fluffy, about 3-5 minutes.

-• Add the wet ingredients.
+• Add wet ingredients.
 Add the sour cream, lemon zest, and lemon juice to the butter mixture.
 Blend on medium-low speed until fully combined.

 • Chill the dough.
 Cover the bowl with plastic wrap and refrigerate the dough for 1 hour to firm up.
 Towards the end of the chilling time, preheat the oven.

 • Bake.
+Using a tablespoon, scoop rounded portions of dough and drop them onto the prepared baking sheets, spacing each cookie about 2 inches apart.
 Bake the cookies for 10-12 minutes until the edges and bottoms are lightly golden.
 If baking multiple sheets at once, rotate them halfway through for even baking.

 • Cool completely.
 Remove the cookies from the oven and let them cool on the baking sheet for 2-3 minutes before transferring them to a wire rack to cool completely.